n-raghu/ezETL/README.md

 ## What challenges are addressed?

-- Application features change the time over time which also changes the schema of the underlying database, however, while deploying teams choose to deploy the changes region by region i.e. home countries/region experiences the changes earlier than other regions.
+- Application features change time over time which also changes the schema of the underlying database, however, while deploying, teams choose to deploy the changes region by region i.e. home countries/region experiences the changes earlier than other regions.
 - Problems arise when you're analyzing/dashboarding complete aggregated data of all regions onto a single pane.
 - To resolve this, we chose PostgreSQL Inheritence concept to support all versions of the application in one single DB, the mother/parent table holds the mandatory columns and version tables are created with specific columns for version.
 This solution worked for us when we dealt with dashboards which are powered from different schemas of the same application.